What is Authorize.net Integration?

 Note: Your Authorize.net account is the final record of all payments and refunds.
 There shouldn't be a discrepancy between Authorize.net and Formsite, but if this situation arises, Authorize.net takes precedence.

-If you're getting additional errors, check Authorize.net's response codes page for more information.
+- If errors are occurring when users attempt to pay, check Authorize.net's response codes page for more information.